taesty/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Coursera - Getting and Cleaning Data course project

-The run_analysis.R script returns the means of 73 variables grouped by subject id and activity.
+The run_analysis.R script returns the means of 66 feature variables grouped by subject id and activity.
 The data behind the tidy data comes from the UCI HAR Dataset.
 More information about the dataset can be found on the course project page and the .txt files in the UCI HAR Dataset folder.

 Steps taken to complete the project:

 I read in all the necessary .txt files using the read.table() function.

 First, the project asks us to focus only the variables that measure mean and std so I first extrapolated the variables (indices) measuring mean() and std() using the features.txt file provided with the dataset using the grep() function.
-As I was doing this, I noticed that looking for "mean()" also grabbed the meanfreq() variables which I didn't think fit part of the project requirements so I removed the indices pointing to the meanfreq() variables using the setdiff() function for the mean() variable indices and the meanfreq() variable indices.
+As I was doing this, I noticed that looking for "mean()" also grabbed the meanfreq() and angle() variables which I didn't think fit part of the project requirements so I removed the indices pointing to the meanfreq() and angle() variables using the setdiff() function with mean()/meanfreq() and mean()/angle() as arguments.
 Grabbing the std() variable indices was more straightforward.
 I then used the append() function to combine the mean() and std() variable indices into "wanted_variables".

 After reading through the descriptive files (README.txt, features_info.txt) and examining the 'raw' data, I learned that the variables are contained in the x_train.txt and x_test.txt files in the train and test folders, respectively.
 To grab the desired variables, I simply subsetted the data using the "wanted_variables" indices: train_x[, wanted_variables] and text_x[, wanted_variables].